 It’s also crucial to know how much your home is worth and where to list it online.
 Home rental rates vary dramatically throughout the year—and even throughout the week—so your home’s rate should change daily to match the market rate, which can get pretty tedious.
 It’s recommended that homeowners keep different price points midweek versus weekends, on holidays and peak periods, and in the off-season.
 Properly setting those initial prices should be based on several factors like input from each owner, characteristics of the home, comparable home prices in the area, and guidance from the local team property management.

 Find a reliable housekeeper or home cleaning company

 Guests expect a spotless home when they arrive for their vacation.
 That can be a hard expectation to meet when you manage your own vacation rental remotely; you’ll rarely be the person who prepares the home before guests arrive.
 Sam Zuo, who manages over 10 vacation homes throughout California, said this was one of his biggest struggles.
 “We solve this by only working with the best independent cleaner or a cleaning company,” he said.

 But actually finding an excellent cleaning service can be difficult, especially because homeowners don’t want to find them by trial and error.

 Keeping a list of recommended, local housekeepers will help you avoid getting stuck in an unfortunate situation where you need a room cleaned in a pinch.
-When homeowners partner with a property management company like TurnKey, the company handles all of this for an owner.
-TurnKey finds the cleaners, schedules them, and makes sure that your guests are completely satisfied with the outcome.
+When homeowners partner with a top property management company, the company handles all of this for an owner.
+They should be able to easily find the cleaners, schedule them, and makes sure that your guests are completely satisfied with the outcome.

 Build a home care vendor network